liuch37/autorecord/README.md

 ### How to Run PyQT Version

 Simply run the below command to launch PyQT interface and start using this app.
 You can `Record`, `Stop`, and `Save`.
 When `Timer` is checked, you will enter a duration in minutes to indicate how long you want to have an end-to-end recording, without having to press `Stop` and `Save` after recording is finished.
 In this case `output.mp4` will be saved as your final merged output file.
-Note that please save your final output file within the same direcotry as `main_ui.py`.
+If `Timer` is not checked, please save your final output file within the same direcotry as `main_ui.py` after pressing `Save`.
 Each time you click `Record` is a new recording.

 ```
 python main_ui.py